pranabdas/suvapp/README.md

 scan number → select columns that you want to export etc.).
 Once you have set all necessary options, click the **Process data** button, and you will be presented with output data table.
 You can also view plot of your data (`x` vs `y` column).
-If you data resembles 2-dimensional map data, the app can produce 3D surface plot along with 2D contours for quick visualization.
+If your data resemble 2-dimensional map data, the app can produce 3D surface plot along with 2D contours for quick visualization.
 A sample data file is available [here](https://suv.netlify.app/data.txt).